 II.
 Captivity drastically reduces the quality and life expectancy of dolphins

-Captivity of dolphins drastically reduces their life expectancy Contrary to most species, that can live longer in captivity than in their naturel environment, captive dolphins live 20 years less, in average, than their wild fellows.
+Contrary to most species, that can live longer in captivity than in their naturel environment, captive dolphins live 20 years less, in average, than their wild fellows.
 Males can live more than 40 years and females more than 60 years in the ocean.
 The dolphinariums propaganda affirms that, on the contrary, they do not survive more than 25 years and that their intelligence is situated between the dog’s and the monkey’s, which reprensents one of the crassiest lies spread by this industry.
 Such a mortality can be explained by the stress generated by captive life.
 It involves several weaking factors that can attack the immunologic resistance or the psyche of cetaceans:

 A sensory deprivation: hearing is the most important sense for dolphins